Firago/spring-websocket-chat/README.md

 Tasks for 0.0.2 version:
 1) prevent login with same usernames
-2) change main page background (use [Trianglify library](http://qrohlf.com/trianglify/) instead of static bacground image)
+2) change main page background (use [Trianglify library](http://qrohlf.com/trianglify/) instead of static background image)
 3) implement socket close mechanism on logout
-4) chat page i18n (currently only login page is translated in both english and russion)
+4) chat page i18n (currently only login page is translated in both english and russian)
 5) improve chat GUI

 This project is a part of ASIS (Awesome Student Information System), which will replace old information system at my university because of its uselessness.